Fielding (cricket): Restrictions on field placement

 If any of these rules is violated, an umpire will call the delivery a no-ball.
-Additionally a player may not make any significant movement after the ball comes into play and before the ball reaches the striker.
+Additionally a player may not make any significant movement that is not in response to the striker's actions after the ball comes into play and before the ball reaches the striker.
 If this happens, an umpire will call and signal 'dead ball'.
 For close fielders, anything other than minor adjustments to stance or position in relation to the striker is significant.
 In the outfield, fielders may move in towards the striker or striker's wicket; indeed, they usually do.
 However, anything other than slight movement off line or away from the striker is to be considered significant.

 Tactics of field placement

 With only nine fielders (in addition to the bowler and wicket-keeper), there are not enough to cover every part of the field simultaneously.
 The captain of the fielding team must decide which fielding positions to use, and which to leave vacant.
 The placement of fielders is one of the major tactical considerations for the fielding captain.